82 Years

 How do you obtain a common law divorce in Colorado?

 Colorado does not have specific laws for common law divorce, and therefore, couples typically go through the same process as a traditional divorce.
 When a common law spouse files for divorce, the court must first decide whether there was a valid common law marriage.
-If the common law marriage is valid, the couple will go through the divorce process, addressing certain topics including property division, child custody, visitation.
+If the common law marriage is valid, the couple will go through the divorce process, addressing certain topics including property division, child custody, and visitation.
 If the couple cannot come to an agreement about each of these issues, the court may need to intervene.

 Am I eligible for annulment?